 Ahead of the 2017 draft, Treliving had surrendered a second-round pick in a forgettable deal for Curtis Lazar and a third as part of a package to acquire Michael Stone.
 Hence, the GM needed to make his first-round selection in 2017 count.

 In a draft year that produced only moderate success in the first round, the Flames GM made a pick that all signs would suggest was a success: Juuso Valimaki, at 16th overall.
-He’s now 21 years old and likely would have had a regular role with the team in 2019-20 had he not suffered a torn ACL in the off-season.
-He played in 24 games in 2018-19 and is the team’s most cherished prospect.
+He’s now 22 years old and despite struggling at times during the 2020-21 season appears to have a bright future ahead of him.

 Picks that followed Valimaki in the later rounds were Adam Ruzicka, Zach Fischer, D’Artagnan Joly, and Filip Sveningsson.
 Ruzicka, a fourth-round pick, made the jump to the AHL in 2019-20 and is viewed as the best of the bunch outside of Valimaki.
-Look for Valimaki to enter the line-up in the coming seasons, which could boost the grade of this draft year.
+Like Phillips from the draft prior, he was able to make his NHL debut this past season.

 Flames 2018 Draft: Hamonic, Smith Trades Take Their Toll

 The Flames’ 2018 draft faced slim odds of success, considering their first selection wasn’t until the fourth round.
 Treliving had sent out the team’s first and second-rounders to the New York Islanders for Travis Hamonic, and its third in the trade that acquired Mike Smith one year earlier.

 So far, the 2018 draft has unsurprisingly made no impact at the NHL level – for the Flames, at least.
 With the team’s first-round pick, the Islanders selected Noah Dobson 12th overall.
 He stepped into their line-up as a 19-year-old in the 2019-20 season.